 Ok, this is so easy, you probably don’t even need me here.
 But!
 I do have a few tips:

-- Iron your fabric like crazy.
-Wrinkles just won’t give you the desired effect.
+- Iron Fabric – Wrinkles just won’t give you the desired effect.
 For tough wrinkles, try steam (check fabric suggestions first) or check out a fabric wrinkle release spray